1. Installation#

 On MacOSes older than Sequoia: Mount the dmg (e.g. by double-clicking it), drag

-directory.
-Open the Applications
+and drop osc to the Applications directory.
+Open the Applications directory

-.
+and right-click osc, click open.
 MacOS will ask you whether you’re sure

 you want to open it (you are).
 After doing this the first time, subsequent runs